 Anyone (over the age of 18) can apply to the summer school, and we especially encourage applications from under-represented backgrounds.
 We expect all applicants to have at least a basic grounding in AI and the relevant mathematical background to contemporary AI research.

 If the summer school is oversubscribed, we will prioritise those who: provide the strongest evidence of their interest in cooperative AI; are already pursuing graduate studies or working in a relevant field; come from under-represented backgrounds.
+All else equal, we will also aim to prioritise those weren't able to attend past summer schools or who might not be able to attend future summer schools (e.g. due to the location of the summer school).

 The Cooperative AI Foundation is unable to provide any kind of formal academic credit for participating in the summer school.
 We are, however, able to provide a digital certificate of participation for all attendees, which your institution may be willing to accept as a form of academic credit.